Disney Vacation Club

-The Disney Vacation Club (DVC) is a vacation timeshare program owned and operated by Disney Vacation Development, Inc., a subsidiary of Disney Signature Experiences, a division of Disney Parks, Experiences and Products, a segment of The Walt Disney Company.
+The Disney Vacation Club (DVC) is a vacation timeshare program owned and operated by Disney Vacation Development, LLC, a subsidiary of Disney Signature Experiences, a division of Disney Experiences, a segment of The Walt Disney Company.
 It allows buying a real estate interest in a DVC resort via a flexible points-based membership system.
-There are an estimated 220,000 club members.
+There are an estimated 250,000 club members.

 History

 The first Disney Vacation Club property, known as the Disney Vacation Club Resort (later renamed Disney's Old Key West Resort in January 1996), opened on December 20, 1991 at Walt Disney World.
 In 1991, Disney had registered its time share plan with the state of Hawaii but did not establish an escrow agreement with Hawaii at the time of its creation.
 This allowed Disney to advertise its time share company in the state but did not allow for sales.
 On January 17, 1992, Disney Vacation Club was incorporated as Disney Vacation Development, Inc.